hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ## Decide your web address for did:webs

-Find a web address (domain, optional port, optional path) that you control.
+Find a web address (host, optional port, optional path) that you control.

-Example web address:
+Example web address with host `labs.hyperledger.org`, no optional port, and optional path `pages`:

 ```
 https://labs.hyperledger.org/did-webs-resolver/pages/